davidkarim/docker-project/README.md

 # Docker Project
 Dockerfile code is [here](Dockerfile).
+Note that I had to change the Dockerfile to add Redis, set the proper file permissions, set the REDIS_URL environment variable, and I added a script to run Redis and the sreracha Go app.
 To run, ensure you have Docker installed, clone the repo, then follow these steps:

 Build the image:
 ```bash